elraval/Shure-wireless-Reaper-Companion/README.md

 This page allows for visual monitoring of Shure wireless equipment data on the button.

 1) Pressing the button once arms a Reaper track, thus sending signal from that channel to the Master Bus.
+Red button after pressing.
 2) Pressing the button a secong time un-arms that track.
+Button restores to black background.

 Companion Modules required:
  - Shure Wireless Microphones module (as many instances as your networked receivers)